tesibelda/influxclean/README.md

 * Run influxclean in dry run mode first to check results first and then run it with dry run mode disabled to actually clean your database(s).

-# Quick test in your environment
+# Running in your environment

 * Edit influxclean.conf file as needed (see above)